-New evidence on how compound found in red wine can help prevent cancerDecember 4th, 2012 in Cancer /
+New evidence on how compound found in red wine can help prevent cancerDecember 4, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—University of Leicester scientists will present groundbreaking new evidence about how a chemical found in red wine can help prevent cancer on Wednesday, December 5.

 Experts from around the world are set to attend Resveratrol 2012, a major conference at the University which will assess the latest advances in the study of resveratrol – a compound found in the skins of red grapes.